sourcegraph/about/docs/terms-dotcom.md

 As used on this page, the following terms have the following specific meanings:

-1.1 **“Account”** means the account you’ve created via the Site in order to use the Services.
+1.1 **“Account”** means the account you've created via the Site in order to use the Services.

 1.2 **“Agreement”** means, collectively, the terms and conditions laid out on this page (these “Terms”), and all other applicable rules, policies, and procedures that we may publish from time to time on the Site, including but not limited to our [Privacy Policy](/privacy).